EverOddish/PokeStreamer-Tools/README.md

 ## Automatic Layout Updating

 If you're streaming a Pokemon game and like to display your current party on your layout, it can be tedious to modify which image files are displayed, while you are live.
-I've modified several existing tools to detect when in-game party slots change, which can then copy sprite image files on your computer automatically.
+I've modified several existing tools (and created new ones) to detect when in-game party slots change, which can then copy sprite image files on your computer automatically.
 Your streaming software can be configured to watch these files for modification, and update the layout accordingly.
-There is now also a "Soul Link" version that will update paired sprites at the same time.
+There is also a "Soul Link" version that will update paired sprites at the same time.

 ## Dr. Fuji Twitch Extension

 If you would like to use the Dr. Fuji Twitch Extension to display your Pokemon real-time stats on your stream, you can use the appropriate script to send live data to the server that will be displayed to users.
-Currently, this is only supported for the Gen 4/5 script.

 ## SOS Counter Tool